Yan-Oliveira/doc-fao/content/ticket-queue-selection.rst

    - Automatic assignment in the correct queue according to individually definable keywords.
    - Saves time compared to a manual assignment.

-Available in Service Package
-   GOLD

 Target Groups
    - External IT service
    - Call centers
    - Sales
    - Customer service
    - And many more

+Available in Service Package
+   - GOLD

+Package Name in OTRS Package Manager
+   - OTRSTicketQueueSelection

 ..
 Original content: https://otrs.com/otrs-feature/feature-add-on-ticket-queue-selection/